The Civilizing Process

 The Civilizing Process is a book by German sociologist Norbert Elias.
 It is an influential work in sociology and Elias' most important work.
 It was first published in Basel, Switzerland in two volumes in 1939 in German as Über den Prozeß der Zivilisation.

-Because of World War II, it was virtually ignored, but gained popularity when it was republished in 1969 and translated into English.
+Because of World War II, it was virtually ignored, but gained popularity when it was republished in 1969 and eventually translated into English.
 Covering European history from roughly 800 AD to 1900 AD, it is the first formal analysis and theory of civilization.
-Elias proposes a double sociogenesis of the state: the social development of the state has two sides, a mental and political.
+Elias proposes a double sociogenesis of the state: the social development of the state has two sides, mental and political.
 The civilisation process that Elias describes results in a profound change in human behaviour.
-It leads to the construction of the modern state and transition of man from the warrior of the Middle Ages to the civil man of the end of the 19th c.
+It leads to the construction of the modern state and transition of man from the warrior of the Middle Ages to the civil man of the end of the 19th century.

 The Civilizing Process is today regarded as the founding work of figurational sociology.
 In 1998 the International Sociological Association listed the work as the seventh most important sociological book of the 20th century.

 Themes

 The first volume, The History of Manners, traces the historical developments of the European habitus, or "second nature", the particular individual psychic structures molded by social attitudes.
 Elias traced how post-medieval European standards regarding violence, sexual behaviour, bodily functions, table manners and forms of speech were gradually transformed by increasing thresholds of shame and repugnance, working outward from a nucleus in court etiquette.
-The internalized "self-restraint" imposed by increasingly complex networks of social connections developed the "psychological" self-perceptions that Freud recognized as the "super-ego".
+The internalized "self-restraint" imposed by increasingly complex networks of social connections developed the "psychological" self-perceptions that Sigmund Freud recognized as the "super-ego".

 The second volume, State Formation and Civilization, looks into the formation of the state and the theory of civilisation.
 First, Elias explains that throughout time, social unity increased its control over military and fiscal power until possessing the monopoly over it.
 The progressive monopolisation of the military and taxation were feeding one another (the political power was using tax money to pay its army and using the army to collect the taxes).
 Elias describes several steps of the creation of the State: